 Tyler Witchey (Webster, SD) Computer Programming; Garrett Salonen (Gregory, SD) Diesel Equipment Technology; Steven Wallert (Clear Lake, SD) Information Technology Services; Ryen Lindner (Watertown, SD) Internetworking; Caleb Kost (Aberdeen, SD), Jesse Michel (Dell Rapids, SD), Logan Arends (Watertown, SD) and Ethan Howard (Huron, SD) Teamworks; Kaleb Bossuyt (Marshall, MN) Welding; Taylor Hanson (Clear Lake, SD) Welding Sculpture and Austin Kurkowski (Watertown, SD) Criminal Justice

 All first place recipients are eligible to advance to the SkillsUSA National Leadership and Skills Conference June 24-28 in Louisville, KY, where more than 6,500 career and technical education students will compete.
-SkillsUSA is a national organization that serves trade, industrial, technical, and health occupations students in high schools and postsecondary technical institutes.
+SkillsUSA is a national organization that serves trade, industrial, technical, and health occupations students in high schools and postsecondary technical Colleges.